 In 1990, the Norwegian Environment Agency established the programme "Monitoring of the atmospheric ozone layer".
 NILU - Norwegian Institute for Air Research has been responsible for the operation and maintenance of the monitoring programme.
 Until 2012, three sites were included in the programme: Oslo (60°N), Andøya (69°N) and Ny-Ålesund (79°N).
-In 2013 Andøya was removed from the programme, but due to financial support from The Ministry of Climate and Environment it has been possible to continue the operation and analysis of ozone and UV measurements at Andøya.
+After 2013 Andøya has been omitted from the programme, but financial support from The Ministry of Climate and Environment has made it possible to continue the operation of ozone and UV measurements at Andøya.

-This report summarises the activities and results of the monitoring programme in 2015.
-It also includes total ozone trend analyses for the period 1979-2015 and UV measurements in Oslo, at Andøya and in Ny-Ålesund since 1995.
-For the first time, the report also includes total ozone measurements from Troll Station in Antarctica, which were started up in 2007.
-This activity is funded by the Norwegian Antarctic Research Program and the Ministry of Climate and Environment.
+This report summarises the activities and results of the monitoring programme in 2016.
+It also includes total ozone trend analyses for the period 1979-2016 and UV measurements in Oslo, at Andøya and in Ny-Ålesund since 1995.
+The report also gives an overview of total ozone measurements and UV data from the Troll Station in Antarctica, which started up in 2007.
+The Antarctic activity is funded by the Norwegian Antarctic Research Programme and the Ministry of Climate and Environment.